Solar Providers Compared: Gryd vs Zero Bills vs SNRG

 Key Considerations With Each Provider

-• Zero Bills (Octopus Energy): Octopus Zero Bills has earned attention for its offer to eliminate household energy bills for at least five years by bundling solar panels, a battery and a heat pump into new homes.
-These systems typically cost between £15k–£20k, which developers must front-load — increasing build costs and property prices.
-In practice, this could mean buyers are effectively prepaying for 10+ years of energy in advance.
+• Zero Bills (Octopus Energy): Octopus Zero Bills has gained attention for its promise to eliminate household energy bills for at least five years for qualifying homes.
+The model combines solar panels, battery storage, and a heat pump to enable homes to generate most of their energy on-site.

-• SNRG: SNRG deploys microgrids with centralised generation and storage across entire developments — a clever but capital-heavy solution that demands deep planning involvement, high regulatory sign-off, and significant coordination with DNOs (Distribution Network Operators).
+• SNRG: SNRG uses a different approach, building site-wide private microgrids with centralised generation and storage – a clever but capital-heavy solution that demands deep planning involvement, high regulatory sign-off, and significant coordination with DNOs (Distribution Network Operators).

 • Right-sized systems tailored to each individual home